 Firstly, prior rights movements were united by something that was very clear – sex, race or sexuality.
 However, the “autistic community” is not only made up of every sex, race and sexual identity, but each autistic person is unique to begin with; autism has granted each of us unique brains.
 Thus, I think the general public find neurodiversity difficult to grasp; we are not an obvious, homogeneous “community” with one trait to defend; we are heterogeneous with a spectrum of traits whose expression is unique within each of us.

 Secondly, I do not think an organized movement would work because … well – I’m autistic!
 I don’t want to join in a parade, protest or large gathering.
 I’d rather stay at home with the cat!
-Recently, I considered going to the Autistic Pride Picnic in Hyde Park; I clicked “going”.
+A few years back, I considered going to the Autistic Pride Picnic in Hyde Park; I clicked “going”.
 But then my mind got working.
 I’m not fond of picnics.
 I don’t really want to socialize with anyone, including other autistic people.
 So, with some sense of regret, I did not go.

 Lastly, I think the general public has been inundated with so much misinformation, and flat out fear mongering, regarding autism that I think years of slow, careful, highly organized education is needed to unravel all the harm we have suffered.
 Maybe then some autistic people will work up the confidence to organize a clear, meaningful and effective “movement”, for the benefit of all autistic people.
 It is highly likely that this movement will differ greatly from past ones.
 Perhaps it will use the latest technologies so that autistic people can unify, and make themselves heard, without the stress of social interactions or gatherings.